 Can I serve as my own registered agent?

-Yes, if you have a Nevada street address and keep regular business hours.
-It's free and perfectly legal.
+Yes, if you have a Nevada street address and are available during regular business hours.
+Per the Nevada SOS registered agents FAQ, any individual or entity with a physical address in Nevada may serve as a noncommercial registered agent.
+It is free and perfectly legal.